 All assigned readings are examinable, and you should read the material before each lecture and come prepared to lecture.
 First, you will not be able to follow the lectures if you do not do the readings ahead.
 Second, regular work is much more efficient than last-minute cramming.

-VI.
-Course Delivery & Meetings (Lectures, Group Sessions, and Tutorials)
+V. Course Delivery & Meetings (Lectures, Group Sessions, and Tutorials)

-Our workweeks run from Monday to Friday (see Quercus homepage for details).
 See the Course calendar for the list of topics and readings; the calendar is subject to (limited) changes.
 Content is organized by workweek.